Cable Hammer Curl: How To Do and Muscles Worked

 4. Pull your arms until your biceps touch your forearms.
 Hold for a second.

-5. Slowly start to bring the weight back to the original position.
+5. Slowly, start to bring the weight back to the original position.

 Know More: Bicep Cable Workout To Build Mass And Strength

-Workout Tips and Technique
+Workout Tips and Form

 • Stand straight up, keeping the natural arch of the back and your torso stationary.